lm-sys/FastChat/README.md

 }
 ```

-We are planning to add more of our research to this repository.
+We are also planning to add more of our research to this repository.